 Zoe Taylor is studying BSc Business Management and French at the University of Surrey and is currently based in Toulouse, France where she is working as a Global Sourcing Intern at Airbus Group.
-In this article, she tells us why Toulouse is an amazing place to spend time abroad during your degree!
-To hear more about her time in France, have a look at her blog or follow her on Twitter.
+She's used her insider knowledge to put together a guide to touring Toulouse in a single day!
+To hear more about the French life, have a look at her blog or follow her on Twitter.

 Finding somewhere to live is one of the first big hurdles of a year abroad and many people choose to live with friends from home to help them feel more at ease.
 But is that a good idea?

 For many of you, leaving for your year abroad will be the first time you've flown alone - an experience which many can find nervewracking.
 That's why we've put together our list of ten tips to make your flight hassle free (and ten things to avoid doing)...

 Jenny Benson has just finished her year abroad, which she spent working as a Language Assistant in Aix en Provence.
 Here, she gives her advice to those of you who are about to head out!
 To look back over Jenny's adventures in Aix, check out her blog.